 One of the best Bo Schembechler stories ever told resulted from this dismal season.
 It was told by Michigan’s iconic equipment manager, Jon Falk, in his book, “If These Walls Could Talk.”
 It was a frigid, snowy, night in January 1985 and Jon Falk was driving, very slowly, down I-94 headed for Detroit.
 He was on the outskirts of Ann Arbor when he saw a man trying to hitch a ride.
 He thought the man looked familiar, but he wasn’t sure.
 As the man got closer, he was wearing a blue “M” hat, just like the one Bo always wore.
 As Falk got closer to the man, he could see a car behind him that looked just like Bo’s car.
 Falk pulled over and walked towards the shivering man.
 He did indeed discover that it was Bo!

 Bo Schembechler was freezing on the outside, but man was he hot on the inside!
-He was trying to get to Metro Airport for a recruiting trip.
+Coach was trying to get to Metro Airport for a recruiting trip.
 He told Falk to take him to the airport – now!
 As Falk started his trip with the frozen coach, Bo started to rant about the fact that he had been standing on the side of the road for about forty-five minutes.
 Unfortunately, not one person had bothered to stop and help.
 What really ticked him off was the fact that three State Trooper vehicles had cruised right on by the stranded coach.
 Falk’s reply was classic.
 He said, “Well Bo, you gotta remember now, you were only six and six last year.”
 Bo forced a smile, he knew that Falk had him.
 What could he say, except “get me to the airport Falk!”

+I thought it was appropriate to tell s story about Coach Bo Schembechler on National Coaches Day.
 So, October 6, 1984 was not a good day for Bo Schembechler and Michigan Football.
 The good news is that a healthy Jim Harbaugh and his teammates came back strong in 1985 to give Bo a much better season!
 Go Blue!

 The Legend of Bo Schembechler is a football love story.
 Millions of Michigan football fans loved Bo Schembechler almost as much as he loved The University of Michigan.
 This insightful book details how “Bo Who” simply became “Bo” to Wolverine Nation and to college football fans across the country and around the world.
 It details Bo’s twenty-one-year journey to bring Michigan Football back to national prominence and how he kept it there!